amansinha9/Re-Zero/readme.md

 ## Get started with Re:Zero Anime World today!

-1. Browse through our catalog
+1. Browse through our catalog: Categorized by popularity, release date, and more.
-2. Create an account
+2. Create an account: Access personalized features like watchlist and community interactions.
-3. Start watching
+3. Start watching: Enjoy unlimited streaming of your favorite anime, all in high quality.

 ## Screenshots